All Episodes

 That's why there's a difference in selfishness and self-interest.

-But everybody looking out for themselves, not in a selfish way, but in a self-interest way benefits everybody else.
+But everybody looking out for themselves, not in a selfish way, but in a self-interest way, benefits everybody else.

-He's got to make sure there's a lot of them there to handle the demand.
+The guy behind the counter selling a television set, he's got to make sure there's a lot of them there to handle a demand.

 He's got to make an investment in having a stock room full of the things that people might want.

-He's got to take a risk in how many to buy and what kind, based on the best evidence he has of what people are going to want and what they're willing to pay.
+He's got to take a risk in how many to buy and what kind based on the best evidence he has of what people are going to want and what they're willing to pay.

 This is so common sense, I can't believe I'm having to explain it.